-Special Business (Resolutions 7 to 11)
+Special Business (Resolutions 7 to 10)

-Resolutions 7 to 10 are the normal resolutions usually considered annually, except in the case of Resolution 7, which relate to the share capital of the Company and propose to renew authorities previously approved by Shareholders.
+Resolutions 7 to 9 are the normal resolutions usually considered annually, which relate to the share capital of the Company and propose to renew authorities previously approved by Shareholders.
 I want to assure you that the Board will only exercise these authorities if it considers it to be in the best interests of Shareholders generally at that time.

-Resolution 11 deals with the fixing of the notice period for the convening of an Extraordinary General Meeting of the Company.
+Resolution 10 deals with the fixing of the notice period for the convening of an Extraordinary General Meeting of the Company.